SED-LAB (AT UT-AUSTIN)

 Picture

-Fernando Rey - PhD Student
+Fernando Rey - PhD Candidate (expected Summer 2025)

 BS: Geological Sciences, University of Buenos Aires, Argentina